-The new playoff preserves the excitement and significance of college football’s unique regular season where every game counts.
+The College Football Playoff preserves the excitement and significance of college football’s unique regular season where every game counts.

-Every FBS team has equal access to the playoff based on its performance.
-No team will qualify automatically.
+Every FBS team has equal access to the College Football Playoff based on its performance.
+No team automatically qualifies.

-The popularity of the new format will increase revenue for all conferences and independent institutions.
+The format increases revenue for all conferences and independent institutions.

-The FBS conferences manage the College Football Playoff.
-All 10 conferences are members of the new entity–CFP Administration, LLC.
-University presidents and chancellors from all 10 conferences and Notre Dame form the Board of Managers and govern the administrative operations, with commissioners (the Management Committee) managing the event with guidance from an advisory group of athletics directors.
-A small staff in the playoff office in Irving, Texas, carries out the detailed responsibilities.
+University presidents and chancellors from all 10 FBS conferences and Notre Dame serve on the College Football Playoff Board of Managers and govern the administrative operations, with commissioners (the management committee) managing the event.
+A small staff in the playoff office in Irving, Texas, carries out the day-to-day responsibilities.

-A talented group of high-integrity individuals with experience as coaches, student-athletes, collegiate administrators and journalists, along with sitting athletics directors, comprise the selection committee.
-The group will create rankings seven times each year.
-The members of the selection committee are: Jeff Long (chair), Barry Alvarez, Mike Gould, Pat Haden, Tom Jernstedt, Oliver Luck, Archie Manning*, Tom Osborne, Dan Radakovich, Condoleezza Rice, Mike Tranghese, Steve Wieberg and Tyrone Willingham.
+A talented group of high-integrity individuals with experience as coaches, student-athletes, college administrators and journalists, along with sitting athletics directors, comprise the selection committee.
+Members of the committee are: Kirby Hocutt (chair), Frank Beamer, Jeff Bower, Herb Deromedi, Chris Howard, Tom Jernstedt, Bobby Johnson, Jeff Long, Rob Mullens, Dan Radakovich, Gene Smith, Steve Wieberg and Tyrone Willingham.

 Selection Committee Responsibilities

 - Rank the top 25 teams and assign the top four to semifinal sites.

 - Attempt to avoid rematches of regular-season games and repeat appearances in specific bowls.

 - Consider geography.